opil/documentation/docs/final_documentation_structure/TP/Installation_Guide.md

 ### firos_robots.json

 The ***robots.json*** subscribe to the topic of /map/graph which is provided by SP to generate the graph for the routing.
-In version 3.0.0-alpha only one robot is preconfigured.
+In version 3.X and above only one robot is preconfigured.
 The data for the robot is published to following topics:

 ```
 - /robot_opil_v2/motion_assignment